joyqvq/deprecated-joyqvq.github.io/_posts/2023-01-19-thresholdsig-multisig.md

 5. The verify step is the same as the vanilla signature, the ${pk_aggr} and $s_{aggr}$ is submitted.

 References:
-1. [BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki): Schnorr Signatures for secp256k1
+1. [BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki): The native Schnorr Signatures spec for secp256k1 for Bitcoin.

 2. [MuSig](https://eprint.iacr.org/2018/068.pdf): The construction discussed above.